chmod222/nimrodot/README.md

   - Registering custom classes

+## What somewhat works:
+  - TypedArray[T] does not enforce the `T` or `Typed` part so far, but with some self discipline it will work until compile time enforcements are implemented.

 Most of the exciting stuff is now blocked on actually understanding who, and when, is responsible for freeing memory and calling destructors (further complicated by the existence of `RefCounted`) and properly mapping it to Nim.
 This might